-Traceability also allows teams to discover and fix issues early on because it links artifacts across the development lifecycle.
+Traceability also allows teams to discover and fix issues early because it links artifacts across the development lifecycle.
 Additionally, it can assist in avoiding the stress of an audit.

 In summary, a requirements traceability matrix facilitates project management and goal attainment.

-Why is Requirement Traceability Matrix Important?
+Why is the Requirement Traceability Matrix Important?

 The primary objective of each tester should be to comprehend the client’s needs and ensure that a defect-free product is delivered to the client.